MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netdevice/nf-netdevice-netdevicerequestreset.md

 ## -description

-The **NetDeviceRequestReset** method triggers the framework to perform the platform-level device reset operation to recover an unresponsive NIC device.
+The **NetDeviceRequestReset** method triggers the NetAdapterCx framework to perform the platform-level device reset operation that recovers an unresponsive NIC device.

 ## -parameters